 Wi-Fi and Cellular

-The iPad 3rd Gen supports dual-band Wi-Fi (802.11a/b/g/n) for fast and reliable internet connectivity.
-For users requiring internet access on the go, the Wi-Fi + Cellular model offers 4G LTE support, providing faster mobile internet speeds compared to the previous generation.
+The iPad 3rd Gen supports my dual-band Wi-Fi (802.11a/b/g/n) standards for ensuring fast and stable internet connectivity.
+Users who need to stay connected on the move will get 4G LTE support on the Wi-Fi + Cellular model, and that is much faster for mobile internet than in the previous generation.

 Bluetooth